lucaboy/whatsapp-audio-transcriber/README.md

 7. Scan the QR code using the WhatsApp mobile app to authenticate.

-8. Test the application by sending a voice message and check the transcribed text.
+8. Test the application by reacting with "🤖" to a voice message and check the transcribed text.